PredM/SimSiamDistanceBasedAnomaly/README.md

         <td>8 x NVIDIA Tesla V100 32 GB GPUs</td>
     </tr>
 </table>

+## General instructions for use
+* All settings can be adjusted in the script Configuration.py, whereby some rarely changed variables are stored in the file config.json, which is read in during the initialization.
+* The hyperparameters of the neural networks can be defined in the script Hyperparameter.py or can be imported from a file in configuration/hyperparameter_combinations/ (this can also be changed in the configuration).
+* For training, the desired adjustments should first be made at the parts mentioned above and then the training can be started by running Training.py.
+* The evaluation of a trained model on the test dataset can be done via Inference.py.
+To do this, the folder which contains the model files, must first be specified in the configuration.
+* For executing the real-time data processing using RealTimeClassification.py first a kafka server must be configured and running.
+Also the topic names and mappings to prefixes must be set correctly.
+* The data/ directory contains all required data.
+Central are the pre-processed training data in data/training_data/ and the trained models in data/trained_models/.
+A detailed description of what each directory contains is given in corresponding parts of the configuration file.

 ## Software components
 The following section gives an overview of the packages, directories and included Python scripts in this repository.